Objects can have any number values stored as properties (specified by

 propertyName property on

-Array of the names of all properties set on
+Array of the symbols of properties set on

 obj including those that are not enumerable.